 Each platform has its own list of assets that you must comply with.
 This is especially so if you intend to use them on your website or mobile app.
 It is also important that you regularly check for updates as some of these brands are continuously growing and evolving.

 For more in-depth brand guidelines you can click on the links below.
 If you don’t see what you are looking for please leave your suggestions in the comments and I will add them to the list.

 Tools and Resources for Great Colour Combo’s

 Adobe Colour CC

-If you need inspiration for great color combinations try Adobe Colour CC.
+If you need inspiration for great colour combinations try Adobe Colour CC.

 Another of my favourite on-line tools for creating colour palettes is ColourCode.

-ColourLovers is a creative community which shares lots of colour idea’s including patterns, palettes along with the latest colour trends.
+ColourLovers is a creative community that shares lots of colour ideas including patterns, and palettes along with the latest colour trends.
 It’s a great place to showcase your designs or get advice on your work.
 You can join the discussion about all things colour related and even set up your own groups.